Home » Recipes » Desserts » How to Make Krumkake

 Learn how to make Krumkake, a Norwegian waffle cookie traditionally served during Christmastime.
-This how-to includes a list of supplies needed, ingredients, and tips.
+List of supplies needed, ingredients, and tips.

 Krumkake-Final